japila-books/apache-spark-internals/docs/exercises/spark-examples-wordcount-spark-shell.md

 3. How to `filter` out words by name?
 4. How to `count` words?

-Please refer to the chapter link:spark-rdd-partitions.adoc[Partitions] to find some of the answers.
+Please refer to the chapter spark-rdd-partitions.md[Partitions] to find some of the answers.